-5.2.3.1 Short Positions in Equities
+5.2.3.1 Short positions in equities

-The capital required for a short position in any equity security or index that does not wholly or partially offset a long equity position is the same as that for a long position of the same magnitude.
+RThe equired capital required for a short position in any equity security or index that does not wholly or partially offset a long equity position is the same as that for a long position of the same magnitude.
 Positions eligible for offset recognition and the corresponding treatment are described in section 5.2.4.

-5.2.3.2 Futures and Swaps
+5.2.3.2 Futures and swaps